evanx/redis-scan-bash/README.md

 - list: `llen lrange`
 - hash: `hlen hgetall hkeys hscan`

-Actually I haven't tested all these yet, but they should work.

-So `redis-scan` can be used for various operations on matching keys:
+So `redis-scan` can be used to print the content of matching keys:
-- print meta info: `type ttl`
+- meta info: `type ttl`
-- print collection sizes: `llen hlen scard zcard`
+- collection sizes: `llen hlen scard zcard`
-- expire/persist matching keys: `expire persist`
-- print collection values: `lrange hgetall smembers zrevrange`
+- collection values: `lrange hgetall smembers zrevrange`

+Also `redis-scan` can be used for some mutative operations on matching keys:
+- change or remove expiry: `expire persist`
+- delete: `del`

 ### Examples